-None.
-Although, it is expected that, throughout the course, you will develop working knowledge of using Python (which will help you complete the assignments later in the semester).
+Although it is expected that, throughout the course, you will develop working knowledge of using Python, basic programming proficiency is required to complete this course.
 Several optional exercises and additional lecture modules are provided to help you become familiar with Python and using Jupyter notebooks.